-- (i) We find the Business Report and supplementary schedules thereto to correctly present the status of the Company in accordance with relevant laws, regulations, and the Articles of Incorporation. - (ii) With regard to the execution of duties by Directors, as described in the Business Report, it was discovered that two former directors of the Company and its group companies had engaged in the obstruction of auctions related to public contracts.
-The Audit & Supervisory Board will continue to closely monitor the status of the implementation of recurrence prevention measures, taking into account investigation reports and recommendations on recurrence prevention measures of an investigative team composed of external experts.
-With the exception of the above, no acts of impropriety regarding the execution of duties of Directors or material facts in violation of relevant laws, regulations or the Articles of Incorporation have been found. - (iii) We find the content of resolutions of the Board of Directors regarding internal control systems to be appropriate.
-Additionally, there were no findings to point out with respect to the content of statements in the Business Report regarding said internal control systems or the execution of related duties by Directors. - (2) Results of audit of non-consolidated financial statements and supplementary schedules thereto
+- (i) We find the Business Report and supplementary schedules thereto to correctly present the status of the Company in accordance with relevant laws, regulations, and the Articles of Incorporation. - (ii) No acts of impropriety regarding the execution of duties of Directors or material facts in violation of relevant laws, regulations or the Articles of Incorporation have been found. - (iii) We find the content of resolutions of the Board of Directors regarding internal control systems to be appropriate.
+Additionally, there were no findings to point out with respect to the content of statements in the Business Report regarding said internal control systems or the execution of related duties by Directors. - (iv) We have found that efforts have been made to expand the framework for fair business operations in compliance with laws and regulations, such as revising regulations related to job authority and strengthening and enhancing internal audits.
+The Board of Corporate Auditors will continue to closely monitor the implementation status of these efforts. - (2) Results of audit of non-consolidated financial statements and supplementary schedules thereto